LucaBadolato/ASA-2023/README.md

-# Handout material for the American Sociological Association annual meeting 2023
+# Handout material for the ASA 2023

 **The Correspondence Between Fertility Desires and Intentions**